Pioreactor/docs.pioreactor/experiments/02-Secondary and University level education/yeast-growth-by-temperature.md

 > Alternatively, a yeast stock solution can be made by diluting (x) amount of yeast in 15mL of YPD stock media, then (1 drop/1mL) of this stock solution can be added to your vials.
 3. Mix well, and distribute up to 15mL of liquid into each clean and sterilized Pioreactor vial.
 4. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 5. On the left menu, select the _Pioreactors_ page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
-Select _Manage all Pioreactors_, and start _Stirring_ activity, and _OD reading_ activity_._
+Select _Manage all Pioreactors_, and start _Stirring_ activity, and _OD reading_ activity.
 6. For each Pioreactor in use, select _Manage_ and start the _temperature automation_, select _Stable_ and provide the target temperature for that Pioreactor.
-7. Confirm that everything looks normal (ex: receiving optical density signal).
+7. Confirm that everything looks normal on the _Overview_ page (ex: receiving optical density signal).
 8. Optional: you can change the names of the Pioreactor in the UI to display the target temperature.
 This can also be done at the start of your experiment.
+9. Back on the _Pioreactors_ page, select _Manage all Pioreactors_ and start _Growth rate_.
+It will take a minute for results to begin showing up.
-9. Students can watch growth progress on the _Overview_ page.
+10. Students can watch growth progress on the _Overview_ page.
-10. After 24 or so hours (or even sooner in some cases), the students can explore maximum growth rates achieved, duration of lag phases, and overall yield of the cultures.
+11. After 24 or so hours (or even sooner in some cases),

 ## Example